unicode-org/icu/docs/userguide/boundaryanalysis/index.md

 ## Four Types of BreakIterator

-ICU BreakIterators can be used to locate the following kinds of text boundaries:
+ICU `BreakIterator`s can be used to locate the following kinds of text boundaries:

 1. Character Boundary